covibui/buissereth_portfolio/src/work/thunk.md

   imageAlt: "A desktop computer displaying the Thunk start screen and a mobile phone displaying the avatar selection screen."
 purpose: "Thunk is a game meant to get creativity flowing by encouraging users to think further than their initial gut instincts and explore additional ideas."
 keyFeatures:
+  items:
     - title: "Fun and Engaging Gameplay"
       summary: "Gather groups of friends or colleagues.
 Thunk is a perfect game for having fun or getting creative ideas flowing."
       image: "thunk-feature01.png"
       imageAlt: "Six mobile screens displaying the core gameplay loop."
     - title: "Variety of Thought Provocing Prompts"
       summary: "Creative prompts from the ordinary to out of left field to get you thinking."
       image: "thunk-feature02.png"
       imageAlt: 'A sample game prompt "If there''s a fire I [blank] but Every answer must include the word "cow""'
+promoVid:
-promoVid: "thunk-promo-vid.njk"
+  item: "thunk-promo-vid.njk"
 gallery:
+  items:
     - image: "thunk-judging01.png"
       imageAlt: "Screen displaying submitted player responses and voting results."
       summary: "Players vote for their favorite response."
     - image: "thunk-round-scores01.png"
       imageAlt: "Screen displaying current player standings based on their scores."
       summary: "Scores are tallied after each round."
     - image: "thunk-winner-screen.png"
       imageAlt: 'Screen displaying that a player named "Fiddy" has won a game of Thunk.'
       summary: "Play to be crowned the victor!"
 color: "thunk"
 ---